|Many Truths ... One Church

 Is there an afterlife?

+Yes, relationships are greater than one's self; Belief Scientist live beyond their physical lives through the lives of others.
+One's influence and legacy is imbedded in the actions of all who have been touched by one's life.
 Biologically one lives on through procreation.
 Socially one lives in perpetuity by good acts and through the Annals of the Church.
-But also, if Belief Scientists assemble and come to agreement about an afterlife, share faith in a belief of existence beyond the physical world, then that afterlife becomes real through the actions of, and within the beliefs and actions of, the consensualizing Church members.
+But also, if Belief Scientists assemble and come to agreement about a special type of afterlife, share faith in a belief of existence beyond the physical world, then that afterlife becomes real through the actions of, and within the beliefs and actions of, the consensualizing Church members.
 For example, Church members may define a “heaven,” “paradise,” or “reincarnation”; such concepts become real in their everyday acting as if heaven, paradise, or reincarnation exists.
 This is true of all beliefs shared by Belief Scientists, so long as Canons of the Church are not contradicted.
 This holds true even with the Canon of Consensualizing, which is the foundation of the Church—it is agreed to by all members who pledge adherence to Church Canons.
 In other words, for Belief Scientists there is no universal external truth--even the “truth” of consensualizing, which is the foundational Canon of the Church, must be agreed to by all members of the Church.
 All truths have validity within their cultural or social context.
 So any belief (in heaven, paradise, or reincarnation, as examples) derives from people in communion, and it does not represent absolute external truth.
 So when Belief Scientists speak of a truth, they say “our truth” or “our belief” (as “our truth in heaven,” or “our belief in afterlife,” or “our belief in reincarnation”).
 Regardless, all members of the Church live in perpetuity through their good acts and connection and contributions to a living community of believers.
 This, in and of itself, is a rich legacy.

 Are individuals affected by illnesses, diseases, or disabilities viewed as evil?
 Does “bad” always come from illness or disability?